Northern Alberta Institute of Technology

-The Northern Alberta Institute of Technology (NAIT) is a polytechnic and applied sciences institute in Edmonton, Alberta, Canada.
-NAIT provides careers programs in applied research, technical training, applied education, and learning designed to meet the demands of Alberta's technical and knowledge-based industries.
+The Northern Alberta Institute of Technology (NAIT) is a public polytechnic and applied sciences institute in Edmonton, Alberta, Canada.

 NAIT offers approximately 120 credit programs leading to degrees, applied degrees, diplomas, and certificates.
-As of 2018, there are approximately 16,000 students in credit programs, 12,000 apprentices registered in apprenticeship training, 14,500 students enrolled in non-credit courses, and more than 20,000 registrants for customized corporate based training.
-NAIT also attracts international students from 94 countries.
-NAIT is similar to an Institute of technology or university of applied sciences as termed in other jurisdictions.
+As of 2023, there are approximately 15,700 students enrolled in credit programs, 7,009 apprentices registered in apprenticeship training, 12,100 students enrolled in non-credit courses, and more than 20,000 registrants for customized corporate based training.
+NAIT also attracts international students from 84 countries.
+NAIT is similar to an institute of technology or university of applied sciences as termed in other jurisdictions.
 The campus newspaper, the NAIT Nugget, is a member of the Canadian University Press (CUP).

-Programs
+Academic programs

 The polytechnic confers certificates, diplomas, applied degrees and baccalaureate degrees.
 NAIT's four-year baccalaureate degrees (Bachelor of Technology in Technology Management and Bachelor of Technology in Construction Management and Bachelor of Business Administration) were launched in 2007.

 NAIT is one of the largest apprenticeship trainers in Canada offering 31 registered trades programs.

 History

-In 1959, the Alberta provincial government decided to build an Edmonton facility to supplement apprenticeship and vocational training, which was at the time handled by the Provincial Institute of Technology (PITA) in Calgary.
+In 1959, the Alberta provincial government decided to build an Edmonton facility to supplement apprenticeship and vocational training, which was at the time handled by the Provincial Institute of Technology and Art (PITA) in Calgary.
 The new institution would be named the Northern Alberta Institute of Technology (NAIT) and PITA would be renamed the Southern Alberta Institute of Technology (SAIT).
 Construction of the new facility began in January 1962.
 The first class was enrolled in October, a group of 29 Communication Electrician apprentices.
 NAIT officially opened on May 27, 1963, with a ceremony led by Premier Ernest Manning.
 The first graduation ceremony happened in 1965, with a class of 326 graduates.
 In 1982, the government transferred control to the new Board of Governors, chaired by Allan McCagherty.
-NAIT has been a leading polytechnic for more than 50 years.
+NAIT has been a leading polytechnic for more than 60 years.
 The school marked its 50th anniversary in 2012.

-Campus
+Campuses

 The institute has four campuses located in Edmonton and Spruce Grove: